alexanderthurn/optimized-face-looker/README.md

 ## 🙏 Credits

+- Inspiration: This project is based on the great work of [kylan02](https://github.com/kylan02/face_looker).
+Huge thanks for the idea and approach.
 - Face generation powered by [Replicate](https://replicate.com/)
 - Uses [fofr/expression-editor](https://replicate.com/fofr/expression-editor) model
 - Created with ❤️ by Open Source Fans

 ## License

 MIT - feel free to use in personal and commercial projects!